 Yes, Skrill has an app on both Google Play and the App Store.
 The app makes it possible to:

-- Manage your Skrill Visa card.
+- Manage your Skrill account.
 Check your balance and add more money to your account on the go.

 - Log in using biometrics.
 Both face and fingerprint recognition can be used to log in.

 - Check exchange rates on the go.
 Current currency exchange rates and fees can be found in the app.

 - Send and receive money.
 Transfer money to friends and family with just a few taps.

 - Track your transfer.
 Real-time notifications on your transaction are available through the Skrill mobile app.

 |Google Play Store||3.7 out of 5, based on 91,041 customer reviews|